ilyaspiridonov/gitlocalize-test/bib.md

 # TensorFlow White Papers

-This document identifies white papers about TensorFlow.
+This document identifies the whitepapers about TensorFlow.

 ## Large-Scale Machine Learning on Heterogeneous Distributed Systems